visitbethel/docker-enabler/FAQs.md

 ####FAQ0.
 One or more examples doesn't seem to work...What happened?####

 All examples have been tested with `ubuntu 14.04`.
 You may need to rebuild it on your OS based on its version.
 Sometimes breakage happens due to OS update or patches.
+Docker is also evolving very fast; so sometimes the `Docker Remote API` bindiing maybe broken.
+Sorry!.

 ####FAQ1.
 Which `component type` should I use when configuring a component from this enabler?####